-Dating apps have become ubiquitous across the country — in fact, they're actually more popular in the South and Midwest than they are in coastal cities.
+Over the last few years dating apps have become ubiquitous all over the world.
 So it strikes me as odd that, when I'm swiping around on Bumble or Tinder, I'll still come across a person who will write that they're looking for someone who is "willing to lie about how we met."
 In my experience, this sentiment generally isn't a joke.
 I recently dated a guy who lamented how he'd really just like to meet a woman in the supermarket.

 According to Dr. O'Reilly, using dating apps is seen as less romantic than IRL meet-cutes, even by those who use apps regularly.
 "When [online dating] first came out, we saw it as a means for people who weren’t able to meet people in the real world," she says.
 "It’s [still] seen as a crutch."
 But why do we judge online dating so harshly when we're living in a world that's so hyper connected in every other way?
 Sometimes, people are just busy, or they're not the type who wants to sit at a bar and wait for someone to talk to, says Megan Stubbs, EdD, a sexologist and relationship expert based in Michigan.
 And that doesn't mean that they can't fall madly in love or have a romance-filled, fiery relationship with someone they meet online.